Service and AdviceCoronavirus: FAQs about student affairs and teaching

 The validation machines are accessible during regular opening hours.
 The validation machines in the building Seminarstraße 2 (Carolinum) are located on the ground floor, left in front of the service portal.

-How can we currently obtain the discharge note from the University Library needed for the confirmation of deregistration?
+How can students currently obtain the clearance note (“certificate of discharge”) from the University Library to obtain their certificate of exmatriculation?

 I have been officially deregistered, what must I do?